 9. Pet Insurance

 Tiddles, man’s best friend, or your duck are expensive little creatures to have around.
 Illness or injury are sure things during their lifetime, and vet’s bills are rarely cheap, so taking out some form of insurance is wise to cover costs when things go wrong.
 Of course, like any policy, you may be paying a lot of money and never need to claim, and there are probably many other policies you’d prefer to pay towards if you’re not exactly rolling in it, so it’s not for everyone.
 But if you’re one of those people who fall in love with every stray on the street or would want to do anything possible to keep your pet alive should they contract a terminal illness, then maybe pet insurance is worth it for you.

 It’s not something people often plan for, after all, most people have no idea when they’re going to die, they only know it will be someday, so paying out a monthly premium for funeral costs seems overly cautious.
 Yet, the average cost of a funeral is thousands of dollars and not something we normally save towards.
 However, some people could still benefit, such as the infirm and elderly.
 Those who know their time to move on is not far away will be comforted in the fact their funeral costs will be covered when the time comes.

 Don’t Forget to Read the Fine Print

-Remember, before signing up to any insurance policy think long and hard as to whether you really need the cover.
+Remember, before signing up for any insurance policy think long and hard as to whether you really need the cover.
 Those who sell insurance depend on the commission from the policies they sell to make a living, which is why they will try their hardest to get you to sign up to their policy, often using as many scare tactics as they can muster to appeal to your sensitive side.
-Stand strong and only sign an agreement once you read the terms and conditions, including all the tiny fine print – as boring as it is, it’s incredibly important, otherwise you may find when it comes to making a claim you weren’t insured for what you thought.
+Stand strong and only sign an agreement once you read the terms and conditions, including all the tiny fine print – as boring as it is, it’s incredibly important, otherwise, you may find when it comes to making a claim you weren’t insured for what you thought.
 Read, read and triple read before signing anything.